mulshankar/AdvancedLaneDetection_Sankar/Writeup_Sankar.md

 ![alt text][image4]

 Logical operations between the two thresholded images  are done to make the scheme more robust.
 Image below shows the gradient and color thresholded images shown above merged together by an AND operation.
+Green pixels are from gradient thresholding and blue is from color thresholding.

 ![alt text][image5]

-In addition to merging the two thresholded images, a region of interest masking also helps to filter out unwanted pixels.
+In addition to merging the two thresholded images, a region of interest masking helps to filter out unwanted pixels.
 Image below shows the noise reduction between the combined thresholded image when masked by a region of interest.

 ![alt text][image6]